 Ingrid: Stand back, I'm going to have to use my cute face.
 It won't be pretty.

 Fillmore: You really took one for the team, Ingrid.

-Parodied on an episode of Garfield and Friends.
-Garfield wakes up and finds himself in a Transformers-like action/adventure cartoon.
+Parodied in an episode when Garfield wakes up and finds himself in a Transformers-like action/adventure cartoon.
 He eventually manages to escape from this cartoon, only to wind up in a cartoon that is totally this trope.
 Naturally, he finds himself running back to the prior cartoon.

 The "Buddy" series of Looney Tunes shorts in the 1930's were definitely this in many instances.

 Daniel Tiger's Neighborhood: Daniel's pure concentrated cuteness should be illegal in 50 states.
 Actually, the whole show is pretty saccharine.

 In Xiaolin Showdown, whenever Jack Spicer enters the Ying Yang World and comes out good, he is this trope Up to Eleven.
 The monks like him even less than they do when he's normal.

 In an episode of Gravity Falls, the ditzy main character Mabel eats a very volatile sugar snack that causes her to hallucinate that she's in a Lisa Frank parody world, complete with rainbow backgrounds and giant puppies modeled after Lisa Frank's work.
 There's also a dolphin with quadrupled arms with faces at each end which shoot colorful beams.

 Total Drama: Chris McLean has a volatile hatred for gushy nice things and an obsession with drama.
 Heather and Alejandro acting like Sickening Sweethearts freaked him out so much that he changed the rules to get them to turn on each other just so they would stop.
 He also hated Ella for all her singing.